BLACK HISTORY MATTERS

 Black History Feature

-Black History Matter Video Series
+Black History Matters Video Series

 Below check out quick informative videos to learn more about important Black figures and events throughout history, such as Lincoln Alexander, Sister Rosetta Tharpe, bell hooks, Bayard Rustin, James Wesley Hill, and many more voices that often have been overlooked in textbooks and in schools.